All Products

 2 rows in set (0.00 sec)

-Method 1: Enable X-Engine for an existing cluster
+Method 1: Enable X-Engine on an existing cluster

 1. Log on to the PolarDB console.
-Click Clusters in the left-side navigation pane.
-Select a region in the upper-left corner and click the ID of the cluster that you want to manage to go to the Basic Information page.
+In the left-side navigation pane, click Clusters.
+Select a region and click the cluster ID to open the Basic Information page.

-2. In the left-side navigation pane, choose Settings and Management > Data Lifecycle, click the X-Engine (Warm Data) tab, and then click Enable.
+2. In the left-side navigation pane, choose Settings and Management > Data Lifecycle.
+Click the X-Engine (Warm Data) tab, then click Enable.

 Note